catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] check rape me no bass
 [ ] MAMAS AND PAPASE LEAD and back vocal split
-[ ] can we have a dupli assement window :) (all 5 dupli what happened if automated) [ ] MAke Sure CHANGIN D THE AUDIO/PREVIEW DOES NOT deletes the old info useful for Duplciation comparison [ ] the rover preview issue , file gets a weird name
+[ ] can we have a dupli assement window :) (all 5 dupli what happened if automated) [ ] MAke Sure CHANGIN D THE AUDIO/PREVIEW DOES NOT deletes the old info useful for duplication comparison [ ] the rover preview issue , file gets a weird name
 [ ] consider multitasking DDC style
 [ ] report change in the house of flies remove ddd issue